UNOTeaching/project-yosenabe/README.md

 cell(X,Y).         % the cell (X,Y) belongs to the grid
 area(X,Y,A).       % the cell (X,Y) belongs to area A
 number(X,Y,N).     % the cell (X,Y) initially contains number N
-goal(A,G).         % the goal number of area A is G
+goal(A,G).         % the goal number of area A is number G
 ```
 The example shown before is represented by the following facts:
 ```